-In order to maintain continuous data streaming, the RX data buffers have to be returned back to the UML, when their content has been accessed.
-If the user does not return them, DMA transmission will stop when no DBs are avaioable anymore.
+In order to maintain continuous data streaming, the RX data buffers have to be returned back to the user mode library (UML), when their content has been processed.
+If the user does not return them, DMA transmission will stop when no DBs are available anymore.
 In order to prevent this condition, the RX DBs have to be returned as fast as possible to the UML so that they can be re-used again.